LLMBridge: Reducing Costs to Access LLMs in a Prompt-Centric Internet: Evaluation

-Conversations are replayed and the response quality is judged with a reference answer, as in~\S\ref{sec:evaluation_model_selection}.
-Responses are generated and judged three times and we compute the average score for each strategy (out of 10).
-The reference answer is generated by Perplexity using their online model: Sonar-Huge-Online\footnote{\texttt{llama-3.1-sonar-huge-128k-online}~\cite{perplexity}}.
-Sonar-Huge-Online serves as a strong baseline since the responses it generates are factually grounded; an important facet of our experiment.
+Conversations are replayed and the response quality is judged with a reference answer generated using Sonar-Huge-Online~\cite{perplexity}.
+Sonar-Huge-Online serves as a strong baseline since it has access to information on the internet and the responses it generates are factually grounded; an important facet of our experiment.

-\paragraph{Results.} The results of our experiment are shown in Fig.~\ref{fig:cache_expt}.
+\textit{Results.} The results of our experiment are shown in Fig.~\ref{fig:cache_expt}.
 We first focus on the overall quality of responses generated by different strategies (Fig.~\ref{subfig:cache_overall}).
-GPT-4o is considerably superior compared to using Phi-3 (as expected) for the majority of the factual queries, the worst-case being $\sim$8pts from the reference.
-SmartCache is able to bridge the quality gap, in particular for 20\% of the queries with the lowest quality.
-While marginal, the improvement using SmartCache is the difference between a factually sound (but a less detailed/creative) answer and a hallucinated (those generated by using Phi-3 alone) one.
+GPT4o is considerably superior compared to using Phi-3 (as expected) for the majority of the factual queries, the worst-case being $\sim$8pts from the reference. \texttt{smart\_cache} is able to bridge the quality gap, in particular for 20\% of the queries with the lowest quality.
+While marginal, the improvement using \texttt{smart\_cache} is the difference between a factually sound (but a less detailed/creative) answer and a hallucinated (those generated by using Phi-3 alone) one.

-To emphasize the benefits of leveraging the cached content we narrow down on the subset of queries where SmartCache decides to use the cached information in Fig.~\ref{subfig:cache_zoomed}.
-For such queries, SmartCache has a considerable advantage over using Phi-3 in isolation --- the lowest score achieved on this subset by SmartCache is 4pts vs. 1pt when using Phi-3 alone.
-One such query is: ``What is Dr. Miami's real name?''.
-SmartCache utilizes the appropriate Wikipedia article in order to generate a response, without which Phi-3 hallucinates.
+To emphasize the benefits of leveraging the cached content we narrow down on the subset of queries where \texttt{smart\_cache} decides to use the cached information in Fig.~\ref{subfig:cache_zoomed}.
+For such queries, \texttt{smart\_cache} has a considerable advantage over using Phi-3 in isolation --- the lowest score achieved on this subset by \texttt{smart\_cache} is 4pts vs. 1pt when using Phi-3 alone.